*Updated 3-4-2025

-Seller Concessions vs Seller Credit: A Key Tool in Real Estate
+Seller Concessions vs Seller’s Credit: A Key Tool in Real Estate Transactions

 Seller Credit Meaning

-However, it’s important to remember that seller credits are not a one-size-fits-all solution and are always subject to lender limitations based on the house buyer mortgage home loan type and property appraisal.
+However, it’s important to remember that seller credits are not a one-size-fits-all solution and are always subject to lender limitations based on the type of seller concession, the home’s sale price, and property appraisal.

-Market Conditions: Why Would a Seller Pay Closing Costs?
+Market Conditions: Why Would a Seller Pay Buyer’s Closing Costs?

 Sellers might consider offering credit to buyers and give seller concessions for several strategic reasons: